 The Joys of the Birthday Party

 A post written six whole years ago, when parties were in full swing!
-A very popular post packed full of ideas on what to do for the best children’s birthday party!
+A very popular post packed full of kids party ideas on what to do for the best children’s birthday party!

 Love them or hate them, if you have small children you WILL get invited to them and your children WILL want to have them.
 My boys are just about to turn six in November, four in October and one in November.
 Not very well timed, I hear you say, for birthday pressies and the Christmas spending.

 Dylan my six year old has got the value of money, so I have offered him a choice.
 Have £100 cash as a present or have a birthday party.
 He has chosen the cash – I cheered ‘yes’ inside when he picked that option, as I really have so little time to organise a birthday party.

 Josh who just turned 4 wanted a party, but he is young enough for me to get away with a party at home with some party food and pass the parcel.

 For Jack the one year old, I have learnt now that I have three kids that really there is no need, He will never remember it.
 That’s my view, but you may feel different if you only have one – my eldest did have a first birthday party!